Get free weekly activities sent to your inbox. Sign up now.

 Watch the Moon Grow:

 Then, make a habit of watching each night to see how it grows, waxing its way a bit more each day.
-This August's Blue Moon will become full and reach its peak illumination on August 30th.
+This April's Pink Moon will become full and reach its peak illumination on April 23rd.
 Compare the moon each day to the image below.
 Where does the moon belong in the chart?
 Watching how the moon changes is pure celestial magic!

 Why is this activity great for kids?